Student of Games: A unified learning algorithm for both perfect and imperfect information games: Student of Games Algorithm Details

 There are up to 20000 possible actions in no-limit Texas hold'em.
 To make the problem easier, AI agents are typically allowed to use only a small subset of these~\cite{Moravcik17DeepStack,Brown18,brown2020combining,Zarick20Supremus}.
 This process of selecting a set of allowed actions for a given poker state is called betting abstraction.
 Even using betting abstraction the players are able to maintain strong performance in the full game~\cite{Moravcik17DeepStack,brown2020combining,Zarick20Supremus}.
 Moreover, the local best response evaluation~\cite{lisy2017eqilibrium} suggests that there is not an easy exploit for such simplification as long as the agent is able to see full opponent actions~\cite{Moravcik17DeepStack}.

-We use a betting abstraction in the Player of Games to speed up the training and simplify the learning task.
+We use a betting abstraction in the \poglong to speed up the training and simplify the learning task.
 Our agent's action set was limited to just 3 actions: fold (give up), check/call (match the current wager) and bet/raise (add chips to the pot).
 To improve generalization we used stochastic betting size similarly to ReBeL~\cite{brown2020combining}.
 The single allowed bet/raise size is randomly uniformly selected at the start of each poker hand from the interval $\langle0.5, 1.0\rangle * pot\_ size$.
-This amount is anecdotally similar to one used by human players and had also good performance in our experiments.
+This amount is anecdotally similar to one used by human players and had good performance in our experiments.
 The same random selection was used in both training and evaluation.

-As in~\cite{brown2020combining}, we have also randomly varied number stack size (number of chips available to the players) at the start of the each round during the training.
+As in~\cite{brown2020combining}, we have also randomly varied the stack size (number of chips available to the players) at the start of the each round during the training.
 This number stays fixed during evaluation.